 - Delete (404):

-When a page is completely useless, has no value to you, your audience, or search engines; it can be deleted.
-However, you should never delete a page unless you are fully determined and you have manually reviewed it hundreds of times.
+When a page is completely useless and has no value to you, your audience, or search engines; it can be deleted.
+However, you should never delete a page unless you are fully determined and have manually reviewed it hundreds of times.

 A page can be deleted when it doesn’t generate any traffic or doesn’t have any backlinks.
 Still instead of keeping the deleted pages to 404, redirecting them will be a smart decision.

 Rather than deleting a page, redirecting it will be clever.
 Because even if the page has no value to search engines and generates no traffic, it may have backlinks from old posts.
 Perhaps, you can consider the speech of John Mueller:

 “There are two approaches to actually tackling this [low-quality content].
 On the one hand, you can improve your content—and from my point of view, if you can improve your content, that’s probably the best approach possible because then you have something really useful on your website and you’re providing something useful for the web in general…“

 - Using Robots.txt file to block crawling:

 Editing the robots.txt file, you can turn off Google crawling for a specific page.
 When do you need to follow this step?